 - Leave the washer door ajar or the lid propped open after use to help dry out remaining moisture.

-With years of repeated use, parts within the washer can fail, become damaged, or simply display signs of wear-and-tear.
+With years of repeated use, washing machine parts can fail, become damaged, or simply display signs of wear-and-tear.
 A top-load washer’s agitator or dispenser can crack or become discolored.
 A front-load washer’s door boot seal can become torn or the boot seal retainer or retaining spring can break.
-Whether you need to repair your washer or just want to keep it looking like new, you can find the right parts for your appliance by entering the full model number in the Repair Clinic search bar.
+Whether you need to repair your washer, clean it, or just want to keep it looking like new, you can find the right parts for your appliance by entering the full model number in the Repair Clinic search bar.
 The navigation filters on the left side of the part results page will allow you to refine your search down to just the part or parts you want.
 Repair Clinic stocks parts for all the major brands of washers including Whirlpool, Maytag, Kenmore, Samsung, LG, and GE, but you’ll want to make sure you’re purchasing the exact replacement part that fits your particular model.